• Skip to primary navigation

 • The next day, turn them over and continue to let them sit for another day before consuming them.

-Stacked green mint candies
+Stacked green mint candies.

-Chocolate Mints Candy
+Chocolate Mints Candy - Homemade Mint Chocolates

 • Similar to the butter mints, these mint candies also need drying time.
 This means you would need to rest them for at least 2 days before consuming them.
 That allows the mint to dry and firm up.
 And you need 2 days simply to allow each side of the patties to dry and firm up.
 I turn them over after one day of drying so that the other side also gets an equal chance of setting.

-A bitten chocolate mint candy with more mints in the background
+A bitten chocolate mint candy with more mints in the background.

 These chocolate mints are divinely delicious and super easy candies.
 With just 5 simple ingredients, anyone can make these delectable treats!